How To Suck Up Water With A Shop Vacuum

 Even though most shop vacuums are double insulated, it’s still a good idea to have the protection in place since you’ll be dealing with water.

-4. Suck Up The Water
+4. Clean Up The Water

-You’ll know to stop when the shop vacuum stops sucking the water up and makes a louder and higher pitch sound.
+You’ll know to stop when the shop vac stops sucking the water up and makes a louder and higher pitch sound.
 This is the ball blocking the suction because the water level is too high, and you need to dump the water.

 5. Dump The Water